fwupd/fwupd/README.md

 the database entry is only deleted once the `ClearResults()` method is called.

-The results are obtained and cleared either using a provider-supplied method or using a small sqlite database located at `/var/lib/fwupd/pending.db`
+The results are obtained and cleared either using a provider-supplied method or using a small SQLite database located at `/var/lib/fwupd/pending.db`

 ColorHug Support
 ----------------